Technical mechanics

 \(a=\sqrt{a_x^2+a_y^2+a_z^2}\)

-- the equation of the path
+- the equation of the path: \(f(x,y,z)=0\)

-- the equation of motion along the path
+- the equation of motion along the path: \(s=f(t)\)

-In this case, the velocity of the point is given by:
+The velocity of the point is then:

 \(v=\frac{ds}{dt}=\dot{s}\)